How true this statement is: this too shall pass!

 Detaching ourselves from the situation can help us see the big picture.
 It can help us see things more clearly and more objectively.
 It can help us deal with the bad times knowing that they will pass, and appreciate the good times while we have them, knowing that they won’t last forever.

 So stop for a moment and take a look around.
 Breathe.
 Let go.
-Appreciate what you have while you have it, and next time you’re feeling low remember:
+Appreciate what you have while you have it.

 This too shall pass.